 Paid by Us Total Fees

 Full

-No Exercis e Exercise
+No Exercise Exercise

 Per Share \$

 Total \$

-Paid by the Selling Stockholders Total Total Fees
+Paid by the Selling Stockholders Tota Total Fees

 Full

-No Exercise Exercise
+No Exercise e Exercise

 Per Share \$ -

-Total \$ - •
+Total \$ -

-We estimate that the total expenses of this offering, including registration, filing, listing and printing fees, and legal and accounting expenses, but excluding underwriting discounts and commissions, will be approximately \$\) million, which will be paid by us.
-We have agreed to reimburse the underwriters for certain expenses including in connection with the qualification of the offering with the Financial Industry Regulatory Authority, Inc. ("FINRA") in an amount up to \$\) Such reimbursement is deemed to be underwriting compensation by FINRA.
+We estimate that the total expenses of this offering, including registration, filing, listing and printing fees, and legal and accounting expenses, but excluding underwriting discounts and commissions, will be approximately \$4.2 million, which will be paid by us.
+We have agreed to reimburse the underwriters for certain expenses including in connection with the qualification of the offering with the Financial Industry Regulatory Authority, Inc. ("FINRA") in an amount up to \$30,000.
+Such reimbursement is deemed to be underwriting compensation by FINRA.